 Facultative anaerobic gram-negative coccobacilli in the genus Yersinia (most commonly Yersinia enterocolitica serogroups O:3; O:5,27; O:8; and O:9).

-Consuming or handling contaminated food (most commonly raw or undercooked pork products), unpasteurized or inadequately pasteurized milk, or untreated water; or by direct or indirect contact with animals.
+Consuming or handling contaminated food, most commonly raw or undercooked pork products; milk that was not pasteurized, inadequately pasteurized, or contaminated after pasteurization; or untreated water.
+Also transmitted by direct or indirect contact with animals.

 Most common in northern Europe (particularly Scandinavia), Japan, and Canada.
-Risk is higher in cooler months in temperate climates.
+In temperate climates, risk is higher in cooler months.
 The incidence among travelers to developing countries is generally low.
+A recent study in the United States found that approximately 6% of Y. enterocolitica infections were travel associated.
 People with high iron levels are at higher risk of infection and severe disease.

 Incubation period is 4–6 days (range, 1–14 days).
 Symptoms include fever, abdominal pain (may mimic appendicitis), and diarrhea (may be bloody and can persist for several weeks).
 Necrotizing enterocolitis has been described in young infants.
 Reactive arthritis affecting the wrists, knees, and ankles can occur, usually 1 month after the initial diarrhea episode, resolving after 1–6 months.
 Erythema nodosum can also occur, manifesting as painful, raised red or purple lesions along the trunk and legs, usually resolving spontaneously within 1 month.